drshahizan/software-engineering/materials/sec02/mod8.md

 # Verification [ Inspection (static) ] and Validation [Testing (Dynamic) ]

 ## Inspections vs Dynamic Testing
--Inspections are a static process that may recognize errors before the code is executed, making it simpler to isolate and identify specific errors.
+1. Inspections are a static process that may recognize errors before the code is executed, making it simpler to isolate and identify specific errors.
 Incomplete versions of a system can be examined for free.
--Dynamic testing requires specialised tests that must be linked.
+2. Dynamic testing requires specialised tests that must be linked.
 Inspections can look at a programme's overall quality characteristics, such as standard compliance, portability, and maintainability.

 ## Stages of Testing
 4 stages of commercial software testing